|

 Once temperature and pressure catch up, PROTOSTAR resumes contraction.

-Otherwise, contraction continues in nearly the same way as before -- massive stars brighter and faster, less massive stars fainter and slower
+massive stars brighter and faster, less massive stars fainter and slower

-HOWEVER, there is a big difference in the details, now...
+HOWEVER, there is a big difference in the details, compared to earlier stages...

 Contraction Resumes: The Struggle Between Density and Temperature

-In fact, differences in the details of how they got started (external forces, etc) might make more of a difference than anything else
+Differences in the details of how they got started (external forces, etc) might make more of a difference than anything else

-NOW, however, the gas is getting so dense that it is hard for light to get out of the interior
+NOW the gas is getting so dense that it is hard for light to get out of the interior

-HOW HARD depends upon density and temperature
+HOW HARD depends on density and temperature

-Increasing temperature, as contraction occurs, or as you go toward the center, creates more light
+Increasing temperature, as contraction occurs or as you go toward the center, creates more light

-As a result, even though more light is trying to get out, less and less does, and the star gets fainter as it contracts
+As a result, though more light is trying to get out, less and less does, and the star gets fainter as it contracts

 (In the H-R Diagram, its evolutionary path is nearly straight down)

-Even though the star is getting smaller and denser, and it is harder for light to escape, more and more manages to do so
+Even though the star is getting smaller and denser and it is harder for light to escape, more and more manages to do so

-With the surface getting smaller, but the brightness going up, the surface temperature increases
+With the surface getting smaller but the brightness going up, the surface temperature increases

 In the H-R Diagram, the star moves to the left